face0xff/trop-bon-cadavre/README.md

 ### Features

 * Allow players (or only creator) to choose a name for the story
-* Let a player skip their turn
-* Show statistics at the end of a game
-  * Number of words
-  * Who wrote the most
-  * Who timed out the most
-  * Who's the slowest or the fastest in average
-  * ...
 * Concurrent games across channels
 * Send messages as image captions to include images in the final story